-The uThukela Region was not part of the DWS 2016 study to determine the Reserve and RQOs.
-DWS has just commissioned the Reserve and RQO'S study for the whole of uThukela region in 2020.
+The DWS (2020) study determined the ecological classes in terms of the present and targeted ecological reserve.
+The estimates of the Ecological Reserve in this catchment indicate that the Ecological Reserve will have a large impact on the availability of water in the catchment.
 Water for the Ecological Reserve is water that must remain in the river and may not be abstracted.
 This translates into a reduction in yield available for supply.